F5 iRules

 DataDome F5 iRules integration detects and protects against bot activity.

-This module is dedicated to be used on F5 iRules engine, for example at Big IP.
+This module is dedicated to be used on Big IP F5 iRules engine.

 Before the regular process starts, an event is triggered and processes the DataDome logic in the iRules engine.